Skip to content

 Forwards until clap

-Start Moving is also a good example of a block that permits changing the values inside.
+Start Moving is also a good example of a block that permits changing the values inside it.

 By clicking on the drop-down menu it is possible to change the direction of movement, as well as the speed.

-In this exercise MiRo starts by lowering its head and using the sonar in the nose to measure the distance to the surface of the table.
-MiRo should then start going forward until it can detect the edge of the table, upon which it should stop.
+Here, MiRo starts by lowering its head and using the sonar in the nose to measure the distance to the surface of the table.
+MiRo should then start going forward until it detects the edge of the table, upon which it should stop.

-Here you can see how the use of variables, loops and functions can make the program shorter and clearer.
+In this example you can see how to use variables, loops and functions to help make the program shorter and clearer.

 Watch the edge sonar